codesalley/calculator-app/README.md

 # Calculator App

+### React calculator simple and advance calculator to help speed up calculations with variety of maths options, Almost any mathematical equation can be computed.

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get this project up and running in your local machine, follow these simple example steps.

 ## Prerequisites